 Inclusion is a fundamental part of excellence in graduate education at the University of Oregon.
 Whoever you are—and wherever you’re coming from—your point of view and unique contributions are valued in our graduate community.

-We embrace ideas and insights from individuals of diverse backgrounds, cultures, identities, and experiences, and we recognize the vital role of people and perspectives that have been traditionally underrepresented in graduate education.
+We embrace ideas and insights from individuals of diverse backgrounds, cultures, identities, and experiences.
+We recognize the vital role of people and perspectives that are underrepresented in graduate education.

 The Graduate School believes: